l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 .. image:: images/use-03.svg

-Here we can select the desidered *source*, write the date, description and amount.
+Here we can select the desidered *account*, write the date, description and amount.
 And we can choose between the showned tags to categorize our expense.

 When we are done, we can save and return to *home*, using the *save* button.
 Or we can save and add again a new expense, using the *save & continue* button.

+Using *save & continue* give us the current form already completed with the previous fields values.
+This is confortable in case of entry of more expenses regarding same account, close dates, same tags ...

 To leave the form without creating a new expense, simply use the browser's *back* button, or visit the *home* URL.